 Advancing Heart Health: CIRM Funds Tenaya Therapeutics’ Gene Therapy Trial for ARVC

-FDA Grants RMAT Designation to Luxa Biotechnology’s CIRM-funded Dry AMD Therapy
+Luxa Biotechnology’s CIRM-funded Dry AMD Therapy Milestone

-Photo Courtesy of Andrea Fernandez de Soto Imagine a life where every time you step outside, everything in your environment poses a life-threatening risk.
-For children born with ADA-SCID (adenosine deaminase severe combined immunodeficiency), this is a reality.
-Their immune systems are so compromised that a common cold or a simple scrape on the knee … Continue reading Gene Therapy Brings Hope to Families Affected by Rare Immune Disorder
+Photo Courtesy of Andrea Fernandez de Soto Imagine stepping outside and facing life‑threatening danger.
+For children born with ADA‑SCID (adenosine deaminase severe combined immunodeficiency), this is daily life.
+Their immune systems are so weak that a cold or a scraped knee can cause a dangerous infection.
+Donald Kohn, MD, a leading researcher at the UCLA … Continue reading Potential Gene Therapy for Children with ADA-SCID

 A Step Forward in the Fight Against Advanced Kidney Cancer

-Photo Courtesy: Allogene Therapeutics Metastatic renal cell carcinoma (RCC) is an advanced form of kidney cancer with few treatment options and a five-year survival rate of less than 17%.
-With funding support from CIRM, Allogene Therapeutics is developing ALLO-316, an allogeneic CAR-T cell therapy which targets CD70—a protein highly expressed on clear cell renal cell … Continue reading A Step Forward in the Fight Against Advanced Kidney Cancer
+Photo Courtesy: Allogene Therapeutics Metastatic renal cell carcinoma (RCC) is an advanced kidney cancer with limited treatment options and a five‑year survival rate below 17%.
+With CIRM’s support, Allogene Therapeutics is developing ALLO‑316, an allogeneic CAR‑T cell therapy that targets CD70, a protein highly expressed on clear cell renal cell carcinoma (ccRCC) tumors.
+The approach … Continue reading A Step Forward in the Fight Against Advanced Kidney Cancer

 Two CIRM-funded research projects receive RMAT designation from FDA

 The U.S. Food and Drug Administration (FDA) has granted Regenerative Medicine Advanced Therapy (RMAT) designation to two research projects funded by the California Institute for Regenerative Medicine (CIRM).
-RMAT is a fast-track designation that can help speed up the development, review, and potential approval of treatments for serious or life-threatening diseases.
-The first RMAT designation … Continue reading Two CIRM-funded research projects receive RMAT designation from FDA
+RMAT is a fast‑track designation that speeds the development, review, and potential approval of treatments for serious or life‑threatening diseases.
+The first RMAT designation went to a … Continue reading Two CIRM-funded research projects receive RMAT designation from FDA

 CIRM Showcases Strategic Vision and New Initiatives at 7th Annual Alpha Clinics Network Symposium

-Leveraging CIRM Infrastructure to Improve Accessibility Panel - From left to right: Noah Federman, MD (moderator), Catriona Jamieson, MD, PhD, Mehrdad Abedi, MD, Daniela Bota, MD, PhD, Thomas Buchanan, MD, Brian Fury, MS, Dhruv Sareen, PhD, and Taby Ahsan, PhD The California Institute for Regenerative Medicine (CIRM) recently sponsored the 7th Annual CIRM Alpha Clinics … Continue reading CIRM Showcases Strategic Vision and New Initiatives at 7th Annual Alpha Clinics Network Symposium
+Leveraging CIRM Infrastructure to Improve Accessibility Panel - From left to right: Noah Federman, MD (moderator), Catriona Jamieson, MD, PhD, Mehrdad Abedi, MD, Daniela Bota, MD, PhD, Thomas Buchanan, MD, Brian Fury, MS, Dhruv Sareen, PhD, and Taby Ahsan, PhD The California Institute for Regenerative Medicine (CIRM) hosted the 7th Annual CIRM Alpha Clinics Network … Continue reading CIRM Showcases Strategic Vision and New Initiatives at 7th Annual Alpha Clinics Network Symposium